sunfounder/galaxy-rvr/docs/source/hardware/cpn_galaxy_shield.rst

 .. _shield_avoid_pin:

-Obstacle Avoidance Port
+LEFT/RIGHT IR
 ----------------------------

-This is the pinout of the obstacle avoidance port.
+These are the pins for the left and right obstacle avoidance modules.

 .. image:: img/ir_shield.png

 .. _shield_strip_pin:

-RGB LED Strip Port
+RGB Strip
 -------------------------

 Below is the pinout diagram of the two RGB LED Strip, they are connected in parallel and the pinouts are the same.